Okay, the title should be more like: no one is born knowing how to be authentic online. But I had to keep it short!

 Being authentic means showing up close to who you really are.

 Bummer though!
 On the Internet, you can see who they show up as, but you cannot really verify whether that's who they really are.
-(By the way, I'm creating this book/course called Showing Up Right to help entrepreneurs build a personal brand & grow an audience online)
+(By the way, I wrote a book called Find Joy in Chaos to help entrepreneurs build a personal brand & grow an audience on Twitter.)

 Luckily, I think there are a few easy ways that can help you get closer to authenticity.